Office project training program. Microsoft Project Online Training

 • How to shorten the critical path

-• Resource management in Project
+• Managing resources in Project

 • Interrupting tasks

-• Analyze financial resource needs with Project
+• Analyzing financial resource needs using Project

-• Control financial resources during the project
+• Control financial resources during the project implementation

 • Project Execution Management